AnnaLinka/South-America-Quiz/README.md

 Questions written in Polish.

 ## How to play?
-Simply start with indexIntro.php and follow choosing different categories.
+Start with indexIntro.php and follow choosing different categories.

 ## Built With